1962 Singaporean integration referendum: Background

 The first internal challenge to merger with the Federation of Malaya came from and grew out of a political struggle between the People's Action Party (PAP) and their opponents included the Barisan Sosialis (Socialist Front), the Liberal-Socialist Party, the Workers' Party, the United People's Party and the Partai Rakyat (People's Party).

 In Singapore, the PAP sought formation of Malaysia on the basis of the strong mandate it obtained during the general elections of 1959 when PAP won 43 of the 51 seats.
 However, this mandate became questionable when dissension within the party led to a split.
 In July 1961, following a debate on a vote of confidence in the government, 13 PAP Assemblymen (Note: The 13 PAP Assemblymen were Lee Siew Choh, Low Por Tuck, Wong Soon Fong, ST Bani, Sheng Nam Chin, Chan Sun Wing, Ong Chang Sam, Leong Keng Seng, Fng Yin Ching, Lin You Eng, Tee Kim Leng, Teo Hock Guan, and Tan Cheng Teng) were expelled from the PAP for abstaining from voting.
 Subsequently, they formed a new political party, Barisan Sosialis, reducing the PAP's majority in the Legislative Assembly to 26 of the 51 seats.

 The ruling PAP was not legally obliged to call for a referendum, but did so to secure the mandate of the people.
 However, the Barisan Sosialis, a left-wing socialist party consisting of former PAP members were alleged that the people did not support merger, but Lee Kuan Yew declared that people did.

-The referendum did not have an option of objecting to the idea of merger because no one had legitimately raised the issue in the Legislative Assembly before then.
-However, the methods had been debatable.
+The referendum did not have an option of objecting to the idea of merger since as far as the PAP was concerned, it was clear that everyone wanted merger, including all of the political parties of the time.
 The referendum was therefore called to resolve the issue as an effort to decide objectively which option the people backed.
+However, the methods have been subject to debate.
 The legitimacy of the referendum was often challenged by Singaporean left-wingers, due to the lack of an option to vote against the merger.
+They had wanted the government to allow for a straightforward “Yes” or “No” question to the proposed merger but it was denied by the PAP which favoured a referendum of the merger alternatives.